Plasma Pen treatments are trending but does Fibroblast skin tightening work? Here’s my personal plasma lift review of the experience

 This is the worst the bruising has been so I’m going back for more red light therapy tomorrow but luckily my eyes have stopped watering.
 I can’t even feel I’ve had anything done and forget until I look in the mirror!

 I went for red light therapy today to try and help the healing process.
-I double checked this was safe to do in other plasma fibroblast reviews as I was nervous about the heat.
+I double checked this was safe to do after fibroblast treatments in other plasma fibroblast reviews as I was nervous about the heat.

 My eyes have been watering a lot and they are getting red and bloodshot.
 It’s not painful just super itchy.